 8. A Lot of People Will Tease You

 I'm sure there are some radical vegetarian/vegan people out there trying to convert everyone else to the lifestyle, but so far, I have encountered far more carnivores that seem to have an opinion about my eating habits.
 From mocking your meals to “tempting” you to eat some meat, you will be teased to no end.
 My advice is to simply focus on what's on your plate and not pay any mind to the mean comments.

 If you decide to go “cold turkey” on meat, congratulations, you already have a stronger will than I. But, if you choose to do so progressively, you might find that sometimes you sneak a hog dog or a piece of ham into your plate every now and then.
 I don't recommend cheating on your diet, but you also shouldn't be too hard on yourself.
-You need to understand that no one is judging you or testing your discipline.

 Once you get over the first meals, you realize going vegetarian is not so complicated.
 If you maintain your habits, plan your meals, and stick to your goals, pretty soon you will realize that changing your diet is not as impossible as you once thought it was.